Veteran MBA Applicants Need These School Research Tips

 - Check out these links to insights from Chicago Booth students and alums who joined the program after their military service.

 The Fertitta program at NYU Stern School of Business gets high marks for its comprehensive support of military veterans.
-In a post about his experience on the school’s MBA admissions blog, veteran Benjamin Davies says, “From the outside looking in, I thought the Fertitta program was too good to be true.”
+In a post on the school’s MBA admissions blog, veteran Benjamin Davies wrote, “From the outside looking in, I thought the Fertitta program was too good to be true.”

 “NYU Stern truly stood out in the way that it supported its veterans in such meaningful ways.
 The program deliberately bridged the gaps that most veterans inherently have when transitioning to corporate America.